disruptiveplanets/AIME/data/rotating/readme.md

 <img src="run-6-5000.png" alt="corner plot" width="400"/>
 </th></tr></table>

 Runs 5, 6, and 7 all have the same form.
 They share the fit method and an initial spin of `[0.00012, 0.00012, 0.00012]` in common.
 Run 0 is the only other run with that spin and it showed a largely similar effect.
-Mayve if I ran runs 5, 6, 7 for longer, I would see the slight preference of the true parameters.
+Maybe if I ran runs 5, 6, 7 for longer, I would see the slight preference of the true parameters.
 But instead, I'm going to run with an asymmetric spin, and try to figure out why a symmetric spin should introduce degeneracy.

 Except in the case of run 7, introducing higher cadence seems to disrupt the fit.
 That seems counter-intuitive.
 Maybe there's a better cadence between.